+The Gokyo-Renjo La Pass trail is considered as an alternative trekking route to the traditional Everest Base Camp trek.
+Renjo La pass gives an alternative way to the Gokyo trek making a circuit.
+This is a less crowded popular adventure trek in the Everest region.

-The Gokyo Lakes region at the head of the Dudh Kosi Valley provides a great alternative to the popular Everest Base Camp trek.
-It is a more tranquil trek through the Sherpa heartland that affords ample time for acclimatization with opportunities to savor the mountain panoramas from beautiful alpine campsites.
+Trekking slowly through Sherpa villages and yak pastures we emerge into the stunning Gokyo Valley with its beautiful lakes, is a more tranquil trek that affords ample time for acclimatization with opportunities to savor the mountain panoramas from beautiful alpine campsites.
 The highlights of the trek are our ascent of Gokyo Ri.

 From the summit we gain superb views of Everest as well as the 8000m peaks of Lhotse, Makalu and Cho-Oyu.
-And crossing chola pass glacier (5,380m) is a real fun adventure which gives you an opportunity to set your foot at the highest point of your life.
+And crossing 2 high passes namely Renjo La pass (5400m) and chola pass glacier (5,380m).
+Renjo La pass is one among the very few high passes of the Himalaya which have no snow and ice atop.

 Gokyo Tso (Lake), also called Dudh Pokhari, is the main lake with an area of 42.9 ha (106 acres), and the village of Gokyo lies on its eastern shore.